OFFICE FOR CONTEMPORARY ART NORWAY WELCOMES

 ABOUT THE PROGRAMME

-‘The Articulation of Protest’ is a programme of two lectures that looks into strategies that have emerged in recent times through actions and communication, and in dialogue or confrontation with existing legislation, with the aim to secure free circulation of information and knowledge in the face of the state's or capital's attempts to control and to commodify them.
-In doing so, they explore individual and collective initiatives and other strategic choices, and discuss them in relation to a history of critical organisation, of free speech and activism.
+‘The Articulation of Protest’ is a programme of two lectures that will look into strategies that have emerged in recent times through actions and communication, and in dialogue or confrontation with existing legislation, with the aim to secure free circulation of information and knowledge in the face of the state's or capital's attempts to control and to commodify them.
+In doing so, they will explore individual and collective initiatives and other strategic choices, and discuss them in relation to a history of critical organisation, of free speech and activism.

 ABOUT THE SPEAKER

 Rasmus Fleischer is a Swedish historian, writer and occasional musician.
 For nearly a decade, he has been lecturing about the crisis of copyright.
 He was one of the persons behind Piratbyrån (or The Bureau for Piracy), a group which during its existence (2003–09) tried to actively question the basics of ‘intellectual property’ in the intersections of technology, art and politics.
 He is the author of the books Musikens politiska ekonomi (The Political Economy of Music, 2012), Boken & Biblioteket (The Book and the Library, 2011) and Postdigitala manifestet (The Postdigital Manifesto, 2009), which is also his PhD thesis at the Institute of Contemporary History at Södertörn University, concerning the motivations behind regulation of sound media during the 20th century.
 As a historian, Rasmus Fleischer is also investigating the transformations of contemporary fascism.